JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 # build-FreeFileSync-on-raspberry-pi
 FreeFileSync is a great open source file synchronization tool.
-The instruction to build from source were hard to find so this repo records a way of building FreeFileSync on a Raspberry Pi.
+The instruction to build from source were hard to find so this repo records a way of building FreeFileSync specifically on a Raspberry Pi.

-The applicable version involved are:
+The applicable versions involved are:

 Item  | Release/Version
 ------------ | -------------
-Rasbian (Raspberry Pi OS) | ```Dec 2020``` FreeFileSync | ```v11.4```
+Rasbian (Raspberry Pi OS) | ```Release 3.5  Dec 2020```
+FreeFileSync | ```v11.4```

-pmkees note: it appears v11.4 will build with the same libraries as v11.3 so if you were able to build it previously, no new library dependencies will need to be downloaded or installed.
+pmkees note: it appears v11.4 will build with the same libraries as v11.3 so if you were able to build it previously, no new library versions need to be downloaded or installed.

 ## 1. Download and extract the source code